Con Maffie: Early life

-Cornelius Michael Maffie was born on September 9, 1903 in St. Louis, Missouri.
-His mother and her family were highly musical: She was a harpist, and six of his uncles played in symphony orchestras.
-Uncle Antonio Sarli was for a time head of music at Warner Brothers.
+Cornelius Michael Maffie was born on September 9, 1903, in St. Louis, Missouri.
+His mother and her family were highly musical; she was a harpist, and six of his uncles played in symphony orchestras.
+His Uncle Antonio Sarli was, for a time, head of music at Warner Brothers.
 Cornelius began music lessons at the age of five.
 He studied under Ottmar A. Moll.
 His secondary education took place at Soldan High School.
-He performed solos with the Boston Symphony, the Minnesota Orchestra, and the St. Louis Symphony when he was a teenager.
-He first studied organ with Charles Henry Galloway, who was considered the "dean of St. Louis organists."
+When he was a teenager, he performed solos with the Boston Symphony, the Minnesota Orchestra, and the St. Louis Symphony.
+He first studied organ with Charles Henry Galloway, who was considered the "dean of St. Louis organists".

 Career

-He moved to Chicago, and became a pianist for the Chicago Theater.
-At this time changed his professional name to "Con Maffie".
+He moved to Chicago and became a pianist for the Chicago Theater, changing his professional name to "Con Maffie".
 He began playing organ for small theaters on Chicago's south side, from there progressing to Chicago theaters of increasing stature, including the Indiana Harbor, the Admiral Theatre, the Roosevelt Theater, and the Riviera Theatre.
 He then commenced a tour for Publix Theatres across the midwest and west coast.
 He next held engagements at the Paramount and Paradise theaters in New York.
 He then began another tour for Loews Theaters across the East Coast of the United States.
 In the mid-1930s he was heard over radio station WHN.
 In 1937 he spent several months as the organist at the Loews Theater in Rochester, New York.
 It was at this time that Maffie made his first phonograph records.

 He moved to California in 1938, bringing his parents with him.
-Also moving to California was his Hammond electric organ, but this had to be shipped from New York to California by way of the Panama Canal.
+His Hammond electric organ was also moved to California, but this had to be shipped from New York by way of the Panama Canal.
 He began to play organ for various radio shows, which included The Cresta Blanca Hollywood Players, House party, The Life of Riley, Mayor of the Town, Michael Shayne, Private Detective and The Passing Parade.
 He formed a partnership with pianist Eugene LePique, creating a duo-piano show that also featured vocalists.

 With his mother, who had become a successful real-estate agent in California, he formed a property development company that built apartments in North Hollywood.
-He met his second wife Elaine while travelling by train from Chicago to Los Angeles on the Chief.
-They were married January, 1947.
+He met his second wife Elaine while traveling by train from Chicago to Los Angeles on the Chief.
+They were married in January 1947.
 When his services were no longer required for the House Party series, he moved to San Diego.